sailfish009/openstructure/modules/mol/mm/doc/forcefield.rst

   .. method:: Save(filename)

-    dumps forcefield into a binary file on disk
+    Dumps forcefield into a binary file on disk

+    :param filename:    Filename of the saved forcefield

-    :param filename:    :class:`str`
+    :type filename:     :class:`str`